-When my daughter was just 12 months, she experienced a potentially fatal reaction to a tiny amount of peanut butter, a drop that barely covered 1/4 of a dime.
-After the emergency was handled and things calmed down a bit, I began inspecting everything that was going into her body - and I didn't like what I was finding.
-I began paying careful attention to food ingredients, scrutinizing labels to keep what we were feeding her simple, safe, healthy and pure.
+When my daughter was just 12 months, she experienced a potentially fatal reaction to a tiny amount of peanut butter.
+Inspecting everything that was going into her body, I didn't like what I was finding.
+So I began carefully reading food ingredients labels to keep her food simple, safe, healthy and pure.

 Dedicated to the memory of Michael Schrimshaw, 1/24/75 - 6/14/13.